-“It’s so easy to feel like you’re drowning in a lake of conflicting counsel.”
+“It doesn’t take much before you feel like you’re drowning in a lake of conflicting counsel”

 Please, please, PLEASE don’t do what I did.